The short version:

 Bisson is the author of several novels: WYRLDMAKER (Pocket, 1981); TALKING MAN (Arbor House, 1987), a World Fantasy Award nominee; FIRE ON THE MOUNTAIN (Morrow, 1988, PM, 2009); VOYAGE TO THE RED PLANET (Morrow, 1990); PIRATES OF THE UNIVERSE (Tor, 1996), the most-reviewed SF novel of 1996; THE PICKUP ARTIST (Tor, 2001); NUMBERS DON’T LIE (Tachyon, 2005)--and two novellas, DEAR ABBEY (PS Publishing, 2003), nominated for the British Science Fiction Association (BSFA) award, and PLANET OF MYSTERY (PS, 2009).
 Overlook Press of NY released his ANY DAY NOW, in March of 2012.

-Bisson's short fiction has turned up in Playboy, Asimov's, Omni, Fantasy & Science Fiction, Harper's, Socialism & Democracy, Tor.com, Southern Exposure, Infinite Matrix and Flurb.
+Bisson's short fiction has turned up in Playboy, Asimov's, Omni, Fantasy & Science Fiction, Harper's, Socialism & Democracy, Tor.com, The Baffler, Southern Exposure, Infinite Matrix and Flurb.
 It is fairly often anthologized.
 A first collection, BEARS DISCOVER FIRE, was published by Tor in the fall of 1993.
 IN THE UPPER ROOM, published by Tor in May 2000, includes the Locus and Nebula award winning "macs," which also received France's Gran Prix de l'Imaginaire.
 In 2005 San Francisco's TACHYON published a hardcover collection, GREETINGS.
 PS of England published BILLY’S BOOK in 2009.
-(An online version illustrated by SF legend Rudy Rucker is available free online.)
-A new collection, TVA BABY, is a 2011 PM title.
+Most recently, TVA BABY, is a 2011 PM title.

 The short story "Bears Discover Fire" (published in Asimov's) swept almost every honor in the SF field in 1990-91, including the Asimov's and Locus readers' awards, both the Nebula and Hugo awards and the Theodore Sturgeon short fiction award.
 In 1993 Bisson was given the Phoenix Award (DeepSouthCon) for his work as a Southern SF writer.
 In 1998 he was awarded a Fellowship in Screenwriting and Playwriting by the New York Foundation for the Arts.
 In 1999 he was inducted into the Owensboro, Kentucky HALL OF FAME.
 In 2000 "macs" won another short-story Nebula.
 “They’re Made out of Meat,” a 2001 Nebula nominee, is an internet favorite.